jmoudrik/jmoudrik.github.io/_posts/2016-01-15-convolutional_neural_net_for_Go_strength_prediction.markdown

 ### Network ###

 Now, the network.
-Since this is more like a proof-of-concept experiment, the network used was fairly simple to have fast training, so I went with a few convolutions with a small dropout dense layer atop and 2 output neurons for strengths of the players.
+Since this is more like a proof-of-concept experiment, I went with a fairly simple network to have fast training.
+I used a few convolutions with a small dropout dense layer atop and 2 output neurons for strengths of the players.

  1. convolutional layer 128 times 5x5 filters, ReLU activation